hasindu2008/slow5tools/README.md

 #split a blow5 file into separate blow5 files based on the read groups
 slow5tools split file.blow5 -d blow5_dir -r
 #split a blow5 file (single read group) into separate blow5 files such that there are 4000 reads in one file
-slow5tools split file.blow5 -d blow5_dir -n 4000
+slow5tools split file.blow5 -d blow5_dir -r 4000

 #convert a directory of blow5 files to fast5 using 8 I/O processes
 slow5tools s2f blow5_dir -d fast5  -p 8